 One last ‘East London’ item for your London bucket list before we jump back into food and drink: take a Jack the Ripper walking tour!
 This is a fascinating, dark chapter in London history and you can explore some of the exact spots where the gruesome murders occurred.
-My favorite guide is Donald for London Walks – he literally wrote the book about Jack the Ripper!
+Here are my favorite Jack the Ripper walking tours.

 As I mentioned before, British food is on the rise – thank goodness!
 I love dishes like bangers and mash, Scotch eggs, and fish and chips… but I also love to be snooty about what I eat and want it to be delicious.
 London in the 2020s offers both.

 Fish and chips is probably the most quintessentially British dish and you can find amazing options at restaurants and pubs across the city.
 The photos above are from The Lady Ottoline, another pub near where I went to school in London.

 29. Explore London’s Markets

 London has several markets – Camden, Portobello Road, Borough, and Spitalfields, just to name a few – and each one has something unique to offer.
 That’s why I strongly recommend visiting at least one, if not several during your London trip.
 You can shop arts and crafts souvenirs in Spitalfields, get amazing food at Borough, or grab a bouquet to brighten up your hotel room at Portobello Road.
 Most London markets are open every day, though it’s worth checking before you head out.